How to Use Chromecast to Stream Your Windows or Mac desktop

-When you need to display an application on your TV that doesn’t have built-in Chromecast support, it’s possible to display your PC or Mac’s entire desktop.
+When you need to display an application on your TV that does not have built-in Chromecast support, it is possible to display your PC or Mac’s entire desktop.

-Google calls the feature “experimental” but, in our experience, it works pretty well for showing off photos, web pages, and content hosted in applications outside Chrome.
-It’s just as easy as anything else to do with Chromecast.
+Google calls the feature experimental but, in our experience, it works pretty well for showing off photos, web pages, and content hosted in applications outside Chrome.
+It is just as easy as anything else to do with Chromecast.

 To cast your entire desktop, follow these steps:

-- Tap the Menu option in the upper right-hand corner (looks like a red circle with white arrow)
+- Tap the Menu option in the upper right-hand corner.

-- Click to share your screen and audio if you’d like.
+- Click to share your screen and audio if you would like.

-- Minimize Chrome if it’s in your way, but do not close it.
+- Minimize Chrome if it is in your way, but do not close it.

 To stop Casting do this: